European Parliamentary Elections

 The candidates on the list are listed in the order determined by the party, and this order cannot be modified after the list is submitted.
 The same candidate can only appear on one party’s list.

-Submission of the List:
+Submission of the List

 For submitting the list, the L3 form is used, while for providing the data of candidates on the list, Hungarian candidates use the SZ2 form, and non-Hungarian candidates use the SZ3 form.

-Returning the Recommendation Forms:
+Returning the Recommendation Sheets

-There is no possibility of exemption from this obligation, and the fine must be paid even if the recommendation forms were lost or destroyed due to reasons beyond the control of the nominating organization.
+There is no possibility of exemption from this obligation, and the fine must be paid even if the recommendation sheets were lost or destroyed due to reasons beyond the control of the nominating organization.

-Verification of Recommendations:
+Verification of Recommendations

 The representative of the nominating organization may be present during the verification process but cannot interfere with it.
 Additionally, if requested, the National Election Office will inform the nominating organization about the results of the verification.

-Registration of the List:
+Registration of the List

 The National Election Commission will register the list that meets the legal requirements no later than 4 days after the submission.

-List or Candidate Disqualification:
+List or Candidate Disqualification

 A registered list is disqualified if: